s-tim-afk/static-website-generator/content/index.md

 ### [Music](/blog/music)

 I've been messing around with music production.
 Posting any original projects of mine would constitute cruel and unusual punishment for now, so if I post anything here, it'll be some of the covers I've done.
 Also maybe recommendations here too, artists I like or am currently listening to.
 You get the idea.

+I might even host album rips on here if I make the site more robust.
+It's important to archive art and share it with the world imho...

 ### [Ár dTeanga](/blog/gaeilge)